 The following standard assurances are most commonly required by all federal agencies.
-Assurance forms are generally included in the agency's application materials.
-A standard form can be provided by the Office of Sponsored Programs if your application form does not include these.
+Assurance forms are generally included in the funding agency's application materials.
+A standard form can be provided by the Office of Sponsored Programs if your funding application does not include these.

 Drug Free Workplace

 All grants or contracts made by a federal agency after March 18, 1989 require that applicant organizations assure the federal government that all work on these projects will occur in a drug-free workplace.
 As part of the certification process, Western Kentucky University is required by law to develop a drug-free workplace policy which applies to all personnel engaged in the performance of a grant or contract funded with money from a federal source.
 This policy also applies to undergraduate students and graduate students paid from funds acquired directly from a federal agency.

 The policy states in part 1) that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the workplace; 2) that as a condition of employment employees must abide by the terms of the statement; and 3) that any employee convicted of a drug violation occurring in the workplace is required to notify his/her immediate supervisor no later than 5 days after the conviction.
 The policy outlines the sanctions which may be taken if an employee violates the policy.
 Such sanctions may include termination of employment, satisfactory completion of a rehabilitation program, or suspension.
 Employees paid from funds granted from the U.S. Department of Defense are subject to requirements of a more comprehensive policy.
 The Department of Human Resources retains copies of the policy and informs all new employees of this policy.
 All project directors and principal investigators should obtain a copy of the policy and inform their employees of its contents.